 Carabiner Loop & Stuff Sack

-This is more of a “nice to have” than essential but it’s a feature I really like.
+This is more of a “nice to have” than an essential, but it’s a feature I really like.
 Some of the lighter jackets will fold up and stuff into one of their zip pockets.

 Once folded, the exposed carabiner loop means you can simply clip it onto the outside of your daypack instead of having to find storage space for the jacket inside.